Olukemi001/CHURN-PREDICTION-DATASET/README.md

 # CHURN-PREDICTION-DATASET
 This project prepares and analyzes telecom customer data for churn prediction.
-Using demographics, billing, usage, support, and churn label datasets, I cleaned, transformed, integrated, and engineered features to build a reliable dataset.
+Using demographics, billing, usage, support, and churn label datasets.
+I cleaned, transformed, integrated, and engineered features to build a reliable dataset.
 EDA highlights churn distribution and reasons.
 ##  Project Overview
 Customer churn is a major challenge in the telecom industry.
-Globacom faced a dramatic drop in subscribers, highlighting the need for advanced analytics to identify at-risk customers and implement proactive retention strategies.
+A major telecoms company in Nigeria faced a dramatic drop in subscribers, highlighting the need for advanced analytics to identify at-risk customers and implement proactive retention strategies.
 This project prepares a high-quality dataset that serves as the foundation for predictive modeling.
 The steps documented here ensure data integrity, consistency, and ethical handling before applying machine learning techniques.
 ##  Key Steps in the Project
 1. Data Collection – Extracted from multiple sources (CRM, Billing, OSS/BSS, Support Logs, Churn Labels).